InformaticsMatters/nextflow-pcluster/README.md

     jq-1.6

 ### EC2 key-pair
+If you have an existing SSH keypair on the AWS account you can skip this step.

-As an AWS user with general administrative access, set the user credentials and default region environment variables for your intended cluster: -
+If you do not have a pre-existing keypair, as an AWS user with general administrative access, set the user credentials and default region environment variables for your intended cluster: -

     $ export AWS_ACCESS_KEY_ID=????
     $ export AWS_SECRET_ACCESS_KEY=??????
     $ export AWS_DEFAULT_REGION=eu-central-1

-You will need to install a keypair on the account. if you do not have one or would like to create once specifically for the cluster this can be easily done with the `aws` CLI and `jq` to conveniently extract the private key block: -
+...and create a keypair on the account, which can be easily done with the `aws` CLI and `jq` to conveniently extract and write the private key block: -

     $ KEYPAIR_NAME=nextflow-pcluster